Section J notes.

 ‘Dainty’ is a name that has been applied to three different varieties.
 I would guess that this should be Dainty (California), which is a sport from ‘Tricolor’ that should be white with red stripes and a fringed edge.
 How that differs from ‘Cinderella’, a sport of ‘Fred Sander’ with the same characteristics and which also derives from ‘Tricolor’ via ‘Lady de Saumerez’, I don’t know.

 ‘Grape Soda’ is described as having “Very unusual colours.
 Lavender to lavender-red.”
-This is a rather ordinary single red.
+This is usually a rather ordinary single red which only occasionally gets winy tones.

 ‘Lady Erma’ is described misleadingly in the register, as “pink, complete peony” and “soft pink, formal double to peony form”.
 This is neither and I think it is wrong.